oceantime/mFrame/docs/Guide_iOS_Setup_Weex.md

 pod 'WeexPluginLoader'
 ```

-`WeexPluginLoader` would dynamic register Weex `Module` and `Component` of GCanvas, so we do not need to register manually. dd
+`WeexPluginLoader` would dynamic register Weex `Module` and `Component` of WmCanvas, so we do not need to register manually. dd

-Now, you can use official sample  to test GCanvas, `sample.vue` file in path `./examples/2d/sammple.vue`.
+Now, you can use official sample  to test WmCanvas, `sample.vue` file in path `./examples/2d/sammple.vue`.

 You can also write a sample by youself.